alpex92/ImageProcessor/README.md

-Android app wich provide simple image processing options
+Android app with simple image prcessing tasks (flip, rotate, black and white) as queue